"We hope to develop novel therapeutic avenues for expanded CAG/CTG repeat disorders like Huntington's disease and myotonic dystrophy." Vincent Dion

 - Prof Jack Puymirat, Laval University

 - Dr Beverly Davidson, Children Hospital of Philadelphia

-- Prof Tuncay Baubec, University of Zurich
+- Prof Tuncay Baubec, University of Utrecht

 - Prof Ioannis Xenarios, University of Lausanne